smasongarrison/syllabi/docs/0203_applieddatascience.md

 - Revise contractual assignments as necessary until both you and I consider them "Satisfactory."

 - Complete a final grade reflection and contract self-assessment, submitting it to me by 5pm on the last day of class.
-This assignment is separate from the final portfolio.

-  - The contract summary must list and link to each deliverable, identify completion dates, explain which work fulfills which contract requirements, and provide evidence of consistent work across the semester.

-  - The grade reflection must explain the grade the student believes they earned based on the approved contract, the work completed, and the evidence provided in the summary.
-Because the highest available contract grade is an A-, students who believe they have earned an A must explain what work was exceptional enough to justify an upward adjustment beyond the contracted grade.

-  - The reflection must also discuss what the student learned throughout the semester, including how their understanding, skills, work habits, or goals developed through the course.

 The professor reserves the right to award a grade of D or F to anyone who fails to meet a contractual obligation in a systematic way.
 A "D" grade denotes some minimal fulfilling of the contract.
 An “F” is absence of enough satisfactory work, as contracted, to warrant passing of the course.
 Both a "D" and "F" denote a breakdown of the contractual relationship implied by signing any of the contracts described above.